Monthly Board Meetings:

 he maintains.
 In the past few years he has installed several erosion and water

 control practices including terraces, grade control structures, and basins.

-variety of covers to improve his soil health.
-Thomas attends soil health meetings to learn from others and
+winter cover - soil health meetings to learn from others and

-to share his experience.
+to share his cover crop experience.